From Shah Rukh Khan, Ranveer Singh to Kapil Sharma, Daler Mehndi - When WWE Icon John Cena Subtly Showed His Love For India

 WWE Superstar John Cena’s Instagram page is as bizarre as it can get.
-For starters, Cena never gives caption to to his photos on Instagram leaving his followers guessing about the picture he shares.
-And the pictures are just random.
+For starters, Cena never gives caption to his photos on Instagram leaving his followers guessing the context of the pictures he shares.
+And the posts are just random.
 Some photo-shopped, badly even, and there is no clear pattern.
 However, his Instagram profile explains that bizzarness a bit: “Welcome to my Instagram.
 These images will be posted without explanation, for your interpretation.
 Enjoy.”

 But, this is not the first time Cena has shared something related to India or Ranveer Singh also.
 Here’s a few instances were Cena showed his love – so we are claim – for India with his bizzare randomness.
 Enjoy: